Western Route which is Actually More Viable

-Also, in the 2001 WCC report, the comparative far western bypass was actually of a lower estimated cost than the eastern bypass plan.
-The western route cost was artificially inflated by adding a huge extra cost for works on the A36.
-This extra cost was shown as amounting to about half as much again as the whole estimated cost for a far western Westbury bypass which included a Yarnbrook and a West Ashton bypass.
-WCC's extra cost for A36 works was out of all proportion.
-The focus of the huge on-cost was prevention of consequent rat-running through the village of Berkley, even though there are actually hardly any homes facing onto the relevant road, called Berkley Street.
-Very few would directly suffer from rat-running cars.
-The Berkley rat-run theory was grossly exaggerated.
-The huge extra cost was based on a hypothetical and convoluted local traffic strategy.
-A more obvious solution of simply widening the c.1.5km previously upgraded length of the A36 between Standerwick and the A361 Frome bypass would anyway cost far less.
+In the 2001 WCC report, the comparative far western bypass was actually of lower estimated cost than that of the eastern bypass.
+The western route cost was artificially inflated by adding an extra cost for works on the A36, of about half as much again as the whole estimated cost for a far western bypass of Westbury which included a Yarnbrook and a West Ashton bypass also.
+The huge on-cost was explained as being for avoidance of consequent rat-running through the village of Berkley.
+But there are actually hardly any homes facing onto the relevant road, called Berkley Street, which is actually an original direct road into and out of Frome and consequently cannot be a so-called 'rat run'.
+The Berkley rat-run theory was faked.

 The 2001 report, which is in the 2007 planning application, implies that A36 improvement is a disadvantage of a far western bypass, when it is obvious that A36 improvement would actually be of widespread benefit.
 Its cost should be presented separately and should not be unfairly loaded onto the far western route.